PCSchmidt/skillswapappmvp/docs/dev_journal.md

 # Development Journal

+## May 9, 2025 - Push Notification System Implementation

+Today we implemented the push notification system for the SkillSwap platform, building on top of our notification infrastructure to enable real-time alerts for users:

+1. **PushNotificationPrompt Component**
+   - Created an interactive prompt for enabling push notifications with:
+     - Browser compatibility detection
+     - Permission handling flow with status tracking
+     - Visual feedback on permission states (granted, denied, default)
+     - Supabase database integration for storing subscription information
+     - "Remind me later" functionality with local storage
+     - Error handling for various failure scenarios

+2. **Service Worker Implementation**
+   - Developed a comprehensive service worker (sw.js) that handles:
+     - Push notification events with customizable content
+     - Notification click handling with intelligent navigation
+     - Subscription management and renewal
+     - Background synchronization for offline functionality
+     - Proper life cycle events (install, activate, push, notificationclick)

+3. **Custom React Hooks**
+   - Created useServiceWorker and usePushSubscription hooks providing:
+     - Service worker registration and management
+     - Permission handling and status tracking
+     - Push subscription creation and management
+     - Comprehensive error handling and status reporting
+     - TypeScript interfaces for improved developer experience
+     - VAPID key handling for secure push authentication

+These components establish the foundation for a comprehensive push notification system, allowing the platform to engage users even when they're not actively using the application.
+The implementation follows modern web standards and best practices for progressive web applications (PWAs).

 ## May 9, 2025 - Email Notification Components Implementation

 Today we implemented two key components for the email notification system: